 Wearing The Hat

-All in all, I have to say that there's definitely an improvement when comparing this to my previous attempts at using in my office environment - but most of it is due to hardware and basic network support having reached a new level of maturity, and not (by any stretch of the imagination) due to the corporate desktop actually "being there".
+All in all, I have to say that there's definitely an improvement when comparing this to my previous attempts at using Linux in my office environment - but most of it is due to hardware and basic network support having reached a new level of maturity, and not (by any stretch of the imagination) due to the Linux corporate desktop actually "being there".

-It just isn't (neither on the application or compatibility fronts), unless your company relies on Novell or instead of for its basic IT infrastructure.
+It just isn't (neither on the application or compatibility fronts), unless your company relies on Novell or IBM instead of Microsoft for its basic IT infrastructure.
 Smaller businesses may be able to switch, but like the old Perl filename length joke, I can't even think of doing it.

-I suppose that somewhere down the line I will have to return to - my first attempt at using System Restore mostly worked, but considering that I got a bunch of error messages when logging in, I'd feel better if I reinstalled the whole thing.
+I suppose that somewhere down the line I will have to return to XP - my first attempt at using System Restore mostly worked, but considering that I got a bunch of error messages when logging in, I'd feel better if I reinstalled the whole thing.